Education in South Sudan: UNICEF

 A number of NGOs have been instrumental in increasing the number of educational services in the region, like UNICEF's "Go to School" campaign.
 After the brief respite in the civil war in 2005, the number of students attending southern Sudanese schools more than quadrupled, with 34 percent female.

 In response to the ECC's distribution of sewing materials for schools, in which two-thirds of the cloth is usually allocated to make school clothes for students and teachers, UNICEF provided more cloth upon the validation that the clothes have been made and received by individuals in that school.

 UNICEF has also supplied basic education materials that individuals are not able to purchase in South Sudan in the form of "Education Kits," which contain items such as chalk, pens, pencils, exercise books, and a football.

 The UNHCR has directed efforts to creating optimal conditions for the reintegration of Sudanese refugees and internally displaced persons (IDPs) by constructing and expanding schools and training centers and supplementing classes with educational materials.
 In addition, the UNHCR has engaged in efforts to train teachers, promote female education, spread discourse about stigmatized topics like peace-building, HIV/AIDS, and gender-based violence (SGBV).
 Their efforts have been bolstered by 11 physical office locations in key return areas.

 Recent education statistics

 While the global awareness of education in South Sudan is growing slowly, the larger issue remains that there is an inequitable distribution of learning materials and minimal training for untrained instructors.
 In 2007, it was measured that there were only 16,000 teachers that taught an aggregate of approximately 600,000 students.
 Many of the classes occur under a tree, with students totaling more than 100 per class, and limited teaching materials for a majority of the untrained instructors.

 Education ministries

-There are three cabinet positions in the Cabinet of South Sudan that impact education.
+There are three Ministries in the Cabinet of South Sudan that impact education.
 Each is led by a full cabinet minister: